-- c.
-Employees who regularly drive to Bonner County locations and/ or attend off site meetings may be eligible for a vehicle allowance rather than be assigned a vehicle.
-(Elected officials make the determination of eligibility for vehicle allowance) Requirements of this policy include the above (a & b) plus: - 1.
-Employees may be asked to attach temporary identifying material such as Bonner County logos or strobe lights or beacons.
+- 1. Employees may be asked to attach temporary identifying material such as Bonner County logos or strobe lights or beacons.
 These specialty items are to be provided by the County. - 2.
 Employees may not be using their personal vehicles for: - a.
-Hauling County materials such as gravel, dumpsters, and HazMat chemicals. - Conducting higher risk activities such as snow plowing, picking up waste materials, hauling County trailers, or transporting personnel. - c.
+Hauling County materials such as gravel, dumpsters, and HazMat chemicals. - b.
+Conducting higher risk activities such as snow plowing, picking up waste materials, hauling County trailers, or transporting personnel. - c.
 Conducting first responder activities such as Emergency Medical Services, Sheriff patrol duties, or Emergency Management response. - d.
 Meeting with the general public in which a personal vehicle is not appropriate for conducting the County business. - 3.
 If an employee who doesn't have an assigned County vehicle needs to conduct one of the above activities, a loaner vehicle may be available for use from the motor pool.